 For example, the patient identifier provides a valuable link between the EMR data, departmental sources, and patient satisfaction data.
 After the data is pre-linked, it can be organized in a way that allows for fast reporting and visualization.
 When used correctly, the EDW becomes the one place analysts rely on for information, creating a single source of truth for the entire enterprise.

-Creating a new model that supports effective clinical data management requires an EDW to assemble and coordinate data from across the organization, providing the foundation improve care and deliver better outcomes.
+Creating a new model that supports effective clinical data management requires DOS and an EDW to assemble and coordinate data from across the organization, providing the foundation to improve care and deliver better outcomes.